Scientology controversies: Personality tests

-In 2008, the 20-year-old daughter of Olav Gunnar Ballo, a Norwegian member of parliament, had taken a personality test organized by Scientologists in Nice, and received very negative feedback from it.
-A few hours later she committed suicide.
+In 2008, Kaja Ballo, the 20-year-old daughter of Olav Gunnar Ballo, a Norwegian member of parliament, took a personality test organized by Scientologists in Nice, and received very negative feedback from it.
+A few hours later, she committed suicide.
 French police started an investigation of the Scientology church.
-In the wake of the Ballo suicide linked to the personality test, the spokesman for the church in Norway called the link at accusation deeply unfair, and pointing out that the daughter had previously suffered eating disorders and psychiatric troubles.
+In the wake of the Ballo suicide linked to the personality test, the spokesman for the church in Norway called the accusation deeply unfair and pointed out that Ballo had previously suffered eating disorders and psychiatric troubles.

 The personality test has been condemned by the psychologist Rudy Myrvang.
 He called the test a recruitment tool, aimed at breaking down a person so that the Scientologists can build the test-taker back up.

 Treatment of Scientologists in Germany

 Based on the 1993 IRS decision granting Scientology tax-exempt status, the U.S. Department of State formally criticized Germany for discriminating against Scientologists and began to note Scientologists' complaints of harassment and discrimination in its annual Human Rights Reports, starting from the 1993 report.
 Since then, the U.S. Department of State has repeatedly expressed its concerns over the violation of Scientologists' individual rights posed by "sect filters", whereby potential employees are required to divulge any association with Scientology before they are considered for a job.
 It has also warned that companies and artists associated with Scientology may be subject to "government-approved discrimination and boycotts" in Germany.
 Past targets of such boycotts have included Tom Cruise and jazz pianist Chick Corea.

 In 1997, an open letter to then-German Chancellor Helmut Kohl, published as a newspaper advertisement in the International Herald Tribune, drew parallels between the "organized oppression" of Scientologists in Germany and Nazi policies espoused by Germany in the 1930s.
 The letter was signed by Dustin Hoffman, Goldie Hawn, and a number of other Hollywood celebrities and executives.
 Commenting on the matter, a spokesman for the U.S. Department of State criticized Germany's treatment of Scientologists and said that Scientologists were indeed discriminated against in Germany, but condemned any comparisons of this treatment to the Nazis' treatment of Jews as extremely inappropriate, an opinion echoed by the United Nations Special Rapporteur on human rights.